markjprice/cs11dotnet7/docs/errata/improvements.md

 // : Delta means inherit all members of that base class. class Episilon : Delta { }

-// A class with an abstract method that must be implemented in sub classes. class Zeta { abstract void M4(); }
+// A class with one inheritable method and one abstract method that must be implemented in sub classes. class Zeta { void M3() { } abstract void M4(); }

-// A class that must provide an implement for the abstract method. class Eta : Zeta { void M4() { } }
+// A class inheriting the M3 method but must provide an implementarion for M4. class Eta : Zeta { void M4() { } }

-// In C# 8 and later, interfaces can have default implementatations. interface Theta { void M3() { } }
+// In C# 8 and later, interfaces can have default implementatations as well as members that must be implemented. interface Theta { void M3() { } void M4(); }

-// A class inheriting the default implementation from an interface. class Iota : Theta { }
+// A class inheriting the default implementation from an interface and must provide an implementation for M4. class Iota : Theta { void M4() { } }
 ```

 # Page 237 - Implementing functionality using methods